Each time you stop by to read blog posts on that “A” blogger’s blog, there is always one or many takeaways from it.

 Your plan must not be too rigid for you to execute.
 And it shouldn’t just be anybody’s plan.
 Evaluate yourself, analyze the situation at hand before making your plan.

 Don’t just read a blog post.
-There should be the reason why you must read it if you have a plan already going for you.
+There should be a reason why you must read it if you have a plan already going for you.

 Part of which may be…

-If your goal is to post 5 articles a week, then map out a plan on how to make it happen.
-If you don’t have a laid-out plan before the week start, you definitely not going to meet your targets.
+If your goal is to post five articles a week, map out a plan to make it happen.
+If you don’t have a laid-out plan before the week starts, you will not meet your targets.

-It is not enough to have that gear push up inside you and say oh!
-Am going to have 50 blog post at the end of the month without the tactics and strategies in place to make it a reality.
+It is not enough to have that gear push up inside you and say, oh!
+I will have 50 blog posts at the end of the month without the tactics and strategies in place to make it a reality.

-If you read a blog post that teaches how to write an article people want to read and you know deep down you that occasionally do people really read your post.
+If you read a blog post that teaches how to write an article people want to read, you know that occasionally, people read your post deep down.

-Don’t just read the post along and nodding your head in acceptance with the author’s point.
+Don’t just read the post along and nod your head in acceptance of the author’s point.
 Consider bookmarking the page.
 Print it out if that’s what it will take to have the post by your side always.

 Devote 20 to 15 minutes of your time each day to practice what the author teaches in the post.
 Give yourself time to work on it for at least 2 to 3 weeks to measure progress.